Xunnamius/projector-pipeline/README.md

 minutes _after_ a release has occurred so that release channels have a chance to update their caches.

-Uses `metadata-collect` under the hood.
+Uses `metadata-download` under the hood.

 ## Usage: GitHub Actions